 The Biochemistry Department of Oxford University is one of the largest biochemistry departments in Europe.
 There is an annual intake of about 100 undergraduates reading for a 4 year M.Bioch. degree.
 In addition, about 150 graduate students are in residence at any one time and the total staff (academic and non-academic) number some further 500 people.
 Please see the department web pages (http://www.bioch.ox.ac.uk) for more details about the Department and its research activities.

 In the 4th year of the Oxford University M.Bioch. undergraduate course, biochemistry students undertake an 18-week laboratory-based research project.
 During this period they can choose to carry out their project in established laboratories in selected European universities under the EU ERASMUS/ SOCRATES scheme or at Princeton University in the USA.
 In return Oxford accepts a similar number of students from these universities and about 8-10 Erasmus/Socrates supported students and up to 4 Princeton students are welcomed into the Biochemistry Department at Oxford each year.

 All students at Oxford University are registered at one of the 30 undergraduate colleges in Oxford.
 The college provides accommodation, meals, common rooms, libraries, sports and social facilities and pastoral care for its students.
 Exchange students coming to Oxford will be assigned to one of the Colleges.

 Biochemistry teaching and laboratory work takes place in the Department of Biochemistry and other related departments under the auspices of the University of Oxford.

-When in Oxford, your immediate contact is the local Student Exchange co-ordinator: Professor Anthony Watts (email@example.com).
+When in Oxford, your immediate contact is the local Student Exchange co-ordinator: Professor Francis Barr (email@example.com).
 The co-ordinator is responsible for providing projects and ensuring that the host labs are aware that you want to come and ensuring that they are prepared to take you.
 Any immediate difficulties relating to the scheme can be dealt with by him.